AdelmanLab/NIH_scripts/bowtie2stdbedgraph/README.md

     of a single string (single word) with no whitespace, for example: -o nb or -o nm.
     If desired, commas may be used between the characters requesting different file types, which may make the command more readable:  -o n,b,m.

--b  Desired bin size.
+-b  [integer>=1] Desired bin size.
 This option requires that binned output files be requested
     through the use of the -o b or -o v option.
 The specified bin size may be any number greater than one.
 If the bin size is not specified, the default value of 25 will be used.
 Example:  -b 50.

--s  Desired shift value.
+-s  [integer>=0] Desired shift value.
 This option requires that a merged output file be requested
     through the use of the -o m or -o v option.
 The specified shift value may be any number greater than zero.
 If the shift value is not specified, the default value of 75 will be used.
 Example:  -s 100.

--l  Specify chromosome length list file.
+-l  [string] Specify chromosome length list file.
 This option requires that a merged output
     file be requested through the use of the -o b,  -o m, or -o v option.
 The lengths specified by the file will be used to prevent aligned reads from being shifted beyond any chromosome’s 3’ end.
 These reads will instead be included in the last